rustpq/pqcrypto/pqcrypto/README.md

 the [NIST PQC standardization effort][nistpqc].
 It is currently a collection of wrappers around C implementations from the [PQClean][pqclean] project.

-## Insecure algorithms

-This crate contains optional support for insecure algorithms.
-They can be enabled via the ``cryptographically-insecure`` flag.

-This crate also contains algorithms that have non-constant time implementations.
-Always check the relevant algorithms for their security details.

 ## Included algorithms